 - Spinal Injuries: Basic management of a suspected spinal injury in shallow water.

 - Rescue Initiative: Demonstrate initiative in effecting a rescue of two people who are in difficulty up to 15 metres from safety.

 - Royal Life Saving Bronze Medallion certificate (valid for 12 months)

 - Royal Life Saving Resuscitation certificate (valid for 12 months)

-Statement of Attainment for Units of Competency from the SIS10 National Sport, Fitness and Recreation Training Package:
+If required, a Statement of Attainment for Units of Competency from the SIS10 National Sport, Fitness and Recreation Training Package may be available:

 - SISCAQU202A Perform basic water rescues

 Units may go towards a credit in a Certificate III in Aquatics from the SIS10 National Sport, Fitness and Recreation Training Package.

 We deliver nationally recognised training across the following locations with: